Configuring Protocols

 • BFCP (UDP, TCP) – 52500-52999.

-In the Settings → Protocols → RTP QoS section, you can specify:
+In section Settings → Protocols → RTP QoS, you can configure:

-• MTU limit for network data transfer (RTP packet size excluding UDP and IP headers) headings);
+• MTU limitation on the size of data transmitted over the network (RTP packet size excluding UDP and IP headers);

-• QoS method of traffic prioritization (QoS) - DSCP or IP Precedence.
-QoS tag settings are available for the selected method.
+• QoS method traffic prioritization (QoS) – DSCP or IP Precedence.
+QoS label settings are available for the selected method.